AmosNimos/Pix/README.md

 Pix is meticulously designed for 2D pixel art, operating effortlessly in terminal emulators like bash.
 Developed in Python and licensed under the [AGPLv3 License](./LICENSE), Pix is your streamlined command-line solution for crafting and editing pixel art.
 It’s stripped of unnecessary bloat while delivering the most essential features.
 Pix is the most basic tool for terminal-based pixel art creation in color!

 ## Mindset

+Why does PIX exist?

+Because I sincerely believe that: Everything that can be done in the terminal, should.

 If limitations fuel creativity, then prepare to experience one of the most creatively invigorating pieces of software in your lifetime.
 Welcome to Pix—where less is more, and imagination knows no bounds!
 Some ask, "Why reinvent the wheel?"
 To which I respond, "Wheels?
 Who needs them!"
 Pix isn't about sticking to the familiar; it's about blazing a new trail.
 Why settle for the mundane when you can craft your masterpiece with a tool that’s as innovative as your creativity?

 ## Made in pix: